-The Brazilian forward scored five in Shakhtar Donetsk’s 7-0 away demolition of BATE Borisov in the 2014-15 group stage, with four of those arriving before half-time.
+The Brazilian forward scored five goals in Shakhtar Donetsk’s 7-0 away demolition of BATE Borisov in the 2014-15 group stage, with four of those arriving before half-time.

 The Shakhtar star also scored a hat-trick in the home group stage game against the Belarusian side, meaning his eight goals overall that season against BATE are the most ever scored by one player against an opponent in a single UCL campaign.

-Five Goals: Erling Haaland
+5 Goals: Erling Haaland